HCABurns/CodinGame-Solutions/README.md

 | 6 |  [Mars Lander - Episode 3](https://www.codingame.com/codegolf/expert/mars-lander-episode-3-codesize) | ❌ Not Completed |  |  | Distances<br>Trigonometry |

 # Bot Programming
+Bot progamming is a challenge to create an AI to run thorugh a simulation in the best method for a given task.
+This could be as simple as a rules based approach to neural networks.
+A solution is tested against other users solutions and ranked based on how well it performs against others.

 # Optimization
+Optimization is a mode where you need to optimise your code to provide the best possible outcome given a problem.